-LURF believes the proposed moratorium on the mining, extraction, stockpiling or excavation of inland sand, despite now being characterized and labeled as an environmental protection measure, is in fact, a land use moratorium, the proper authority for which is "zoning" and not the general "police power."
-Due to its interplay with, and potential effect on current land use laws, as well as the proposed imposition of restrictions upon land use and landowners, the proposed bill involving the mining of sand must be considered a land use moratorium which must be appropriately vetted via the process in place for the establishment of zoning laws and regulations.
+LURF believes the proposed moratorium on mining Central Maui inland sand, despite now being characterized and labeled as an environmental protection measure, is in fact, a land use moratorium, the proper authority for which is "zoning" and not the general "police power."

+Due to its interplay with, and potential effect on existing zoning ordinance provisions, as well as the proposed imposition of restrictions upon land use and landowners, the proposed bill involving the mining of sand must be considered a land use moratorium which must be appropriately vetted via the process in place for the establishment of zoning laws and regulations.